nxtsourav7/OOP-in-Java/Abstraction/README.md

 Abstraction in Java is the process in which we only show essential details/functionality to the user.
 The non-essential implementation details are not displayed to the user.

 ## Abstraction in Java
-In Java, abstraction is achieved by interfaces and abstract classes.We can achieve 100% abstraction using interfaces.
+In Java, abstraction is achieved by
+1. Abstract classes
+2. Interfaces (We can achieve 100% abstraction using interfaces)

 ## Advantages of Abstraction